-The traditional theory that women have the potential to ovulate at one time in the month (being around day 14) is actually been proven wrong and is something we as fertility specialists have known for a long time
+The traditional theory that women have the potential to ovulate at one time in the month (being around day 14) is actually been proven to be wrong and is something many have known for a long time

 This research was first published back in 2000 in the British medical journal and then research, published in the journal Fertility and Sterility in 2003(2003;80: 116-22 [PubMed]) could explain why the “rhythm” method of contraception is so unreliable and why women who take hormonal contraceptives sometimes become pregnant.

 Researchers from these studies did daily ultrasound scans on women who apparently had normal menstrual cycles.
 Some were nulliparous; others had had up to three children.
 They found that all of the women produced at least two and sometimes 3 major waves of follicular development.

 The existing theory held that at the beginning of each menstrual cycle, 15 to 20 follicles begin to grow in the ovaries and that one of them develops into a mature egg at roughly the middle of the cycle.
 The research showed that 40% of the subjects had the clear biological potential to produce more than one egg in a single month.
 Moreover, they could be fertile at any time of the month.

 “These studies have actually caused the rewriting of the human reproduction textbooks” The leading researchers have explained.
 “It explains why natural family planning often doesn’t work, why hormonal contraception sometimes fails, and why we see fraternal twins with different conception dates.”
 The studies have also helped to improve assisted reproduction success rates too and why we see some women ovulate again (as part of their natural cycle) after hormone induced ovulation.

 Research published back in 2000 that was published in the British medical Journal also showed that “Ovulation – Fertile days are unpredictable”